brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 8 bht.md

 2. "If, on the part of God, it is grace alone, and if we bring nothing but faith, which strips us of all commendation, it follows that salvation does not come from us."
 3. "Faith, then, brings a man empty to God, that he may be filled with the blessings of Christ."

+### Philip Schaff:
+1. "‘Ye have been saved, and ye are now in a state of salvation.’"
+2. "Salvation by grace is not arbitrarily attached to faith by the mere sovereign dictate of the Most High, for man’s willing acceptance of salvation is essential to his possession of it."
+3. "The gift of salvation comes from God, by whose grace we have been and are saved."

 ### Archibald T. Robertson:
 1. "By the grace" already mentioned in verse Ephesians 2:5 and so with the article.
 2. "Grace" is God's part, "faith" ours.